 Applying for finance/student loans

-Therefore international students who require study loans generally apply for them in their home countries before arriving in Australia.
+Therefore, international students who require study loans generally apply for them in their home countries before arriving in Australia.

-It is important to be careful and seek study loans only from reputable providers with reasonable interest rates in your home country.
+Be extremely careful and seek study loans only from reputable providers with reasonable interest rates in your home country.
 It is worthwhile to shop around and spend some time looking for the best deal.

 Other expenses to consider